decide-project-eu/PoultryBarometer/README.md

 # PoultryBarometer
-This repository contains the Tableau file, example data and metadata of the Poultry Barometer
+This repository contains the Tableau file, example data and metadata of the Poultry Barometer.

 ## Authors
 Yara Slegers, Sjaak de Wit, Miel Hostens, et al.